junxit/us-congress-code/title-16/chapter-5a/sec-667h.md

 section: 667h
 ---

 # § 667h.
-Chronic wasting disease task force
+Chronic Wasting Disease Task Force

 - **(a)** *Definitions* In this section:
   - **(1)** *Cervid* The term “cervid” means any species within the family Cervidae.